-- 3. There will be external theory exam for subject code BTME101-21 (Engineering Graphics & Design) For detail evaluation scheme refer detailed syllabus (Page No.26). - 4.
+- 2. This study scheme & syllabus is not applicable for B. Tech Chemical Engineering and B. Tech Petrochem & Petroleum Refinery Engineering.
+The study scheme and syllabus of B. Tech Chemical Engineering and B. Tech Petrochem & Petroleum Refinery Engineering are separate. - 3.
+There will be an external theory exam for subject code BTME101-21 (Engineering Graphics & Design) For detail evaluation scheme referred to detailed syllabus (Page No.26). - 4.
 The Institutional Summer Vacation Training (4 Weeks) as per IKGPTU/DA/792 dated 21.05.2019.